IBM/TDD-Bench-Verified/README.md

 pip install -e .
 ```

-Generate TDD_Bench.json by running.
-This json file will contain complete dataset (which includes repository name, issue description, base commit SHA and other relevant information for 449 instances).
+Generate TDD_Bench.json by running the following command.
+This json file will contain the complete dataset (which includes repository name, issue description, base commit SHA and other relevant information for 449 instances).
 ```bash
 python dataset_preparation.py
 ```